-It has been awhile since I had to get up as early as I did this morning, but fortunately for me, Starbucks was already open, so before I began my errands in earnest, I stopped at one that is along my usual morning route and got coffee for myself and my youngest son.
+It has been awhile since I had to get up as early as I did this morning, but fortunately for me, Starbucks was already open, so before I began my errands in earnest, I stopped at one that is along my usual morning route and got coffee for myself and my youngest son to help us kickstart what was for us, a very early day.

 Because it was so early, the atmosphere in the coffee shop was a bit more relaxed, but very festive.
 So festive, in fact, that the barista made these two decorative coffees: